 Hannah Savin

-Reforestation Program Coordinator
+Reforestation Project Coordinator

 Hannah Savin

-Reforestation Program Coordinator
+Reforestation Project Coordinator

 Hannah grew up in Southern California, and graduated from UC Berkeley in 2021 with degrees in Forestry and Environmental Policy.
 She has spent the last 3 years working on forestry projects throughout the Sierras and the Northern Coast of California, and is excited to contribute her skills to the Feather River RCD.
-With a passion for improving landscape health and forest resiliency, she joined the RCD in October of 2024 and is excited to serve as the Reforestation Program Coordinator.
+With a passion for improving landscape health and forest resiliency, she joined the RCD in October of 2024 and is excited to serve as the Reforestation Project Coordinator.
 In her free time she enjoys baking, backpacking, and exploring the outdoors with her dog.

 Madi Lloyd